Verification of Scores

-If you feel you were prevented from demonstrating your ability during the examination because of a serious health circumstance or unanticipated exceptional circumstance beyond your control that occured during an examination, you can submit a Compassionate Appeal within one week of the examination to void your result.
+If you feel you were prevented from demonstrating your ability during the examination because of a serious health circumstance or unanticipated exceptional circumstance beyond your control that occurred during an examination, you can submit a Compassionate Appeal within one week of the examination to void your result.

 If the circumstances beyond your control occur before the examination you must withdraw.
 A withdrawal fee of 25% of the registration fee will be charged for withdrawal after the registration deadline date but before the testing date provided well documented evidence of illness or documentation of circumstances beyond your control is provided at the time of withdrawal.

 How do I submit a Compassionate Appeal?